Greatest Heavyweights

-Greatest Heavyweights is a boxing video game that was published by Sega in 1993 for the Sega Megadrive console.
-It is a follow-up to Evander Holyfield's Real Deal Boxing, and is virtually identical in many ways, apart from a number of significant improvements.
+Greatest Heavyweights is a boxing video game that was published by Sega in 1993 for the Sega Genesis console.
+It is a follow-up to Evander Holyfield's Real Deal Boxing and is virtually identical in many ways, apart from a number of significant improvements.

 Overview

 The game features eight of the most famous and successful heavyweight boxers in history: Muhammad Ali, Jack Dempsey, Joe Frazier, Larry Holmes, Evander Holyfield, Joe Louis, Rocky Marciano, and Floyd Patterson.
 There are also a total of thirty other imaginary fighters present in the game.
 The cartridge supports the six-button control pad (an improvement over the controller options of its predecessor).